-In a duo show, the paper and canvas works of Sascha Brylla and Robert Kraiss bring together positions that operate with independent methods of surface treatment of the image carrier.
+In the duo show “Curvy Coast”, the works on paper and canvas by Sascha Brylla and Robert Kraiss bring together positions that operate with independent, elaborate methods of surface treatment of image and image carrier.

-Both, very different processes result in a dissolution of the motif in the surface.
-Robert Kraiss’s fast, vibrating and – especially in large format – power-sapping technique produces drawings that are close to the formal dissolution of Impressionism.
-In a lengthy, filigree process, Sascha Brylla creates an allover décor that evokes associations with textile surface structures.
+Both, very different artistic methods result in a dissolution of the motif in the surface.
+Robert Kraiss’ fast, vibrating and – especially in large format – power-sapping technique produces drawings that are close to the dissolution of form in Impressionism.
+And in a careful, filigree process, Sascha Brylla creates an all-over that evokes associations with textile surface structures.
 In their choice of subject matter, both positions move between ironic distance and deliberate apparent naivety of the motif.